Friday Keynote: Beth Macy

 Raising Lazarus: The Search for Solutions — and Hope — to Addiction, the No. 1 Destroyer of Families in Our Lifetime

 Nearly a decade into the second wave of America’s opioid epidemic, pharmaceutical companies are finally being forced to answer for the crisis they created.
-The pending multi-district litigation against opioid makers, distributors, and retailers could result in tens of millions of dollars to help treat the disease of addiction and provide communities across America with resources to help those struggling with addiction.
-And yet there is no consensus on the best treatment available to help addicted people, nor an understanding of how to scale the programs that have proven successful.
+Litigation against opioid makers, distributors and retailers has resulted in direct settlement funds to local governments in North Carolina that can be used to help treat the disease of addiction, and for investments in resources to help those struggling with addiction.
+Still, there is no consensus on the best treatment available to help addicted people, nor an understanding of how to scale the programs that have proven successful.

-In this talk, Macy examines what happens when political forces beyond the control of individuals come to define generations of Americans.
-This complex story of public health, big pharma, dark money, politics, race, and class will take the story of DOPESICK into the present day, showing that the increase in the number of overdose deaths during the COVID pandemic illustrates the tremendous need across America to change the conditions that make addiction so prevalent and which prevent those seeking treatment to begin new lives.
+In this Friday morning keynote address, author Beth Macy examines what happens when political forces beyond the control of individuals come to define generations of Americans.
+This complex story of public health, big pharma, dark money, politics, race and class will take the story of DOPESICK into the present day, showing that the increase in the number of overdose deaths during the COVID pandemic illustrates the tremendous need across America to change the conditions that make addiction so prevalent – and which prevent those seeking treatment from beginning new lives.

 - Learn about Beth Macy